PADAS/er-server/docs/api/sensors.rst

 Provider_key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A provider_key is included in the POST url.
 This is authored with DAS's administration UI in the "Source Providers" area.
-This must be created before posting observations to this API. *See above for an example of adding a Source provider in the Django admin.*
+It the provider does not previously exist in ER, it will be created automatically when posting status.

 .. figure:: ../images/source_provider_add.png
    :scale: 50 %